 Field Notes from the Edge: solo show, Peacock Gallery, Auburn Sydney Australia July 2020

-all things are water: group show curated by Meryl Ryan and Naomi Riddle, The Lockup, Newcastle Australia December 2019
+all things are water: group show, The Lockup, Newcastle Australia December 2019

 Light Matter: group show co-curator/artist.
 Australian Centre for Photography, Sydney Australia August 2019

-Light Matter: symposium on expanded field of contemporary photography, co-coordinated with Yvette Hamilton.
-Held at University of Technology (UTS) Sydney Australia August 2019
+Light Matter Symposium: Co-coordinator (with Australian Centre for Photography).
+Symposium on the expanded field of contemporary photography, University of Technology (UTS) Sydney Australia August 2019

 Vanishing Point part 3: group show co-curator/artist, ANU SOAD Gallery, Canberra Australia.
 May 2019